-- The State of Rhode Island awarded a construction contract to Maverick Corporation for the construction and the installation of two electric vehicle charging stations at each Park & Ride.
-Maverick will also update the location's striping and signage for the impacted parking spots. - The project is jointly managed by the OER and the RIDOT.
-This collaboration includes strategic coordination with Maverick Corporation, Rhode Island Energy, and Jacobs Consulting.
+• The State of Rhode Island awarded a construction contract to Maverick Corporation for the construction and the installation of two electric vehicle charging stations each Park & Ride.
+Maverick will also update the location's striping and signage for the impacted parking spots.